 Interestingly, the urns discovered in the mountain area did not have any burials, which may mean that those were the work of people unrelated to the creators of objects… UFO?
 Urns are mostly made of sandstone and have different sizes.
 Some are really huge even up to 3 meters height!
 Such jars with stone lid can weigh even 13 tons!

 The question is, what kind of people needed such a large urn?
 The same question asked themselves residents of Laos and they repeat the legend words that on this area lived race of giants.
 Their king Khun Cheung defeated his enemies and ordered the great stone vessels in which they brewed rice wine (lao lao) to celebrate the triumph.
-Indeed, in the part of Laos we were given lao lao at every corner… The guide who took us to the Plain of Jars stopped in the middle of the road at the family house producing the drink.
+Indeed, one of the things you need to know about Laos is that in Phonsavan they give you lao lao at every corner… The guide who took us to the Plain of Jars stopped in the middle of the road at the family house producing the drink.
 But this story maybe in a separate article…

 Stepping on the minefield…